SatoshiVM (SAVM) Price data is delayed

 Advantages

-- SatoshiVM is a decentralized Bitcoin ZK Rollup Layer 2 solution compatible with the Ethereum Virtual Machine (EVM) ecosystem, allowing developers to build smart contracts and decentralized applications on Bitcoin using familiar Ethereum tools.
+- SatoshiVM is a decentralized Bitcoin ZK Rollup Layer2 solution compatible with the Ethereum Virtual Machine (EVM) ecosystem, allowing it to bridge Bitcoin with Ethereum-based applications.

 Disadvantages